ADHD Treatments: Searching for the Magic Bullet

-We were able to borrow a weighted blanket from a friend instead of buying one.
+We were able to borrow a heavy blanket from a friend instead of buying one.
 In theory, it made sense for Natalie, and it may have helped calm her, the first or second time we used it.
 But it wasn’t “the answer.”
 On subsequent trials, it had no effect.
 We returned it with our thanks.

 I’ve ordered yoga DVDs for calming, several different CDs to help with sleep, and fidget toys for focus.
 I tried chia seeds for Omega-3s.
 All different kinds of pencil grips.
 Rubbery things for Natalie to chew on for oral stimulation.
 I meant to install some therapy swings in the basement, but again, lacked the follow though to find a contractor to install the proper hook on a ceiling beam.
 Therapists — we’re on number three.
 Meds — too many to count.

 I decided not to bite the bullet, not to try these particular magic bullet CDs.
 For now, anyway.
 Instead, I’ll do what seems doable, what feels reasonable to me, today.
 And I’ll try not to beat myself up for not trying harder, trying more — newer — better.